Sensing-Dev/doc/docs/tutorials/cpp/display-image.md

 Since our output data (i.e. image data) is binded with **the vector of Buffer** `output`, we can copy this to OpenCV buffer to image process or display.

-Note that OpenCV has dirfferent order of channel (dimension) on their buffer.
+Note that OpenCV has different order of channel (dimension) on their buffer.

 ```c++
 int coef =  positive_pow(2, num_bit_shift_map[pixel_format]);